ZonglinL/ConsecutiveBrownianBridge/README.md

 ## Inference
 **Please comment line 6 in ```utils.py``` before we provide training codes!**

-**Please leave the *load_VFI* and *ckpt_path* in the config file as empty**, otherwise you need to download the model weights of VFIformer from <a href="https://drive.google.com/drive/folders/140bDl6LXPMlCqG8DZFAXB3IBCvZ7eWyv"> here</a> and our VQ Model.
+**Please leave the *model.VQGAN.params.dd_config.load_VFI* and *model.VQGAN.params.ckpt_path* in the config file as empty**, otherwise you need to download the model weights of VFIformer from <a href="https://drive.google.com/drive/folders/140bDl6LXPMlCqG8DZFAXB3IBCvZ7eWyv"> here</a> and our VQ Model.
 You need to change the path of *load_VFI* and *ckpt_path* to the path of downloaded VFIformer and our VQGAN respectively.

 Please download our trained model.